 Clinical questions arise around the central issues involved in caring for patients.
-It is helpful to understand the category type of the clinical question that you are asking.
-There are four fundamental types of clinical questions:
+It is helpful to narrow down the type of clinical question you are asking.
+There are four main types of clinical questions:

 1. Therapy: questions concerning the effectiveness of a treatment or preventative measure.